Kushagra007-dev/LendingClubCaseStudy/README.md

     - The average DTI amongst the loan applicants has increased over the years.
     - The average ROI is less for grade A applicants while grade G have the highest.
 Average DTI for Grade A applicants is least too.
     - There is a significant increase in the ROI as the loan amount increases.
-    - The rate of interest on 60 months term is more than that of 36 months term
+    - The rate of interest on 60 months term is more than that of 36 months term.
     - ROI is more for the people who have the verified.
-    - When the loan amount is more , people opt for 60 months of term
+    - When the loan amount is more , people opt for 60 months of term.
     - There is a slight difference in the DTI of a 36 months tenure applicants as compared to 60 month term.
-    - DTI of verified people is slightly more than the source verified and not verified
+    - DTI of verified people is slightly more than the source verified and not verified.
     - Installemnts increase with the increase in the loan amount and interest rate.

 - Bivariate Analysis Inferences: